lexicaQ/ionos-mailer/README.md

 ### Accessing Your Data Backend
 Since there is no external vendor, you have direct access to the raw database.

-#### Method 1: Prisma Studio (Recommended)
+#### Method 1: Local GUI (Prisma Studio)
-Prisma Studio provides a GUI for inspecting your database records.
+The included studio tool provides the easiest way to inspect your Neon data.
 1. Navigate to the project root in your terminal.
 2. Execute: `npx prisma studio`
 3. Access the dashboard at `http://localhost:5555`.